 Arbutin is a skincare ingredient that I hadn’t heard of until recently, but it is a very promising treatment for hyperpigmentation and dark spots.
 Arbutin originates in plant species such as bearberry, blueberry, and cranberry.

-Alpha arbutin (a derivative of arbutin, also called beta-arbutin) is an ingredient that is popping up in skincare products lately.
+Alpha arbutin is considered to be more effective (and expensive) than beta arbutin.
+Alpha arbutin is an ingredient that is popping up in skincare products lately.
 I’ve been testing The Ordinary Alpha Arbutin 2% + HA and The Inkey List Alpha Arbutin.

 The Ordinary Alpha Arbutin 2% + HA contains not only alpha arbutin at 2% concentration but also hydrolyzed sodium hyaluronate to deliver moisture deep into the skin.